Top ten activities for developing and improving your child’s speech and language skills

 Using everyday activities as a language learning opportunity

-Using everyday activities can be a great way to practice speech, language and literacy skills.
+Using everyday activities can be a great way to practice and develop speech, language and literacy skills.
 These activities can also change a mundane event into a pleasurable one.
 The child may also not realise that you are practicing speech and language skills because the activity will be fun.

-Using everyday tasks to promote speech and language is relatively easy, you just have to use your imagination.
+Using everyday tasks to promote speech and language is relatively easy, you just have to use your imagination:

 Bathtime – Use lots of vocabulary during bath-time, talk to your children, and model the words for them.
 Introduce vocabulary: Verbs: wash, scrub, rinse, clean, brush, dry, splash, sink, float.
 Nouns: soup, towel, water, tap, flannel, bath, sink, body parts.
 Sing songs in the bath.